 We do not believe that data protection law prevents organisations from complying with other financial regulatory requirements.
 The GDPR allows you to process personal data where it is necessary to comply with other legal obligations, and the FCA takes data protection into account when it is setting its own regulatory rules.

-For more information, see the joint statement released by the FCA and the ICO on the effect of the GDPR on other regulatory requirements in the financial services sector.
+For more information, see the joint statement (external link) released by the FCA and the ICO on the effect of the GDPR on other regulatory requirements in the financial services sector.

 Will I need consent to process personal data under GDPR?